faith31434/clarusway-aws-devops-workshop/devops/hands-on/terraform/terraform-01-basic-operations/README.md

 - Go to the AWS console and check the VPC and subnets.

-- Go to the `prod/vpc` folder and run the command belove.
+- Go to the `prod/vpc` folder and run the command below.

 ```bash
 terraform init